 - Excellent for PLG and SaaS product teams

-- Includes powerful analytics and sentiment tracking
+- Powerful analytics and sentiment tracking

 Pendo Cons

-- Limited email/web survey capabilities
+- Limited email and web survey capabilities

 - Advanced targeting may require dev support